dopreo/golden-retriever-docs/README.md

 **Q: Can I run multiple requests at once?**
 A: Yes!
 You can run an entire collection or all collections at once using the play button in the collections view.

-**Q: Does it support request chaining or variables from responses?**
+**Q: Does it support request chaining or response variables?**
-A: Currently, this feature is not supported.
-However, you can use environment variables and test scripts to achieve similar functionality.
+A: Yes!
+When running collection tests, use `pm.environment`.
+For example, set a variable with `pm.environment.set('userId', 'some_random_user_id')` in one test, then access it with `pm.environment.get('userId')` in another.
+Great for testing CRUD flows—just ensure requests are ordered correctly in the collection.

 **Q: How do I change the collections folder location?**
 A: You can configure the collections path in VSCode settings: